Home | Intervention Overview | World Clothes for Equal Dignity

 We, as HumanDHS, would like to contribute to changing this situation.
 We believe that cultural diversity should receive more respect and attention, which, in the case of clothing, means that the diverse cultural heritage in clothing that we find around the world should be valued more and made more visible in daily wear.
 At the current juncture in history, traditional clothes are typically worn only to festive occasions.
 We wish to integrate this heritage into future-orientated innovative and creative design for daily use.

-Clearly, future-oriented design entails more than just design.
-It means also awareness for fair trade, respect for the people who produce products, in this case clothes, and more personalized relationships between products and users.
+Clearly, future-oriented design calls for more than just new sewing patterns.
+As mentioned before, it means also awareness for fair trade, respect for the people who produce products, in this case clothes, and more personalized relationships between products and users.

 Starting about 30 years ago, Evelin Lindner began to make clothes from materials she found around the world.
 She has subsequently developed a collection of clothes that combine materials and styles from different cultures in original ways, thus embodying cross-cultural fertilization.
 She always received ample attention when wearing her unique clothes, indicating, that seemingly, not only she, but many people around the world yearn for more diversity in clothing styles and for a greater variety of opportunities to express onself in distinctively individual and cultural ways.
 See her prototypes further down!